elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id12]: #set-output-io-mode-12
 #### Set Output IO Mode (12)
+Use this command to set output IO mode of Voice Recognition Module, take effect immediately after the instruction execution.
 **Format:**
 | AA | 03 | 12 | MODE | 0A |
 **Return:**